CodeSmile-0000011110110111/de.codesmile.luny/README.md

 }
 ```

 A table is highly suitable for hierarchical structures, including storing game and configuration data.
-But unlike structured text files (I won't name names) it's actually executable code **and** it can have comments **and** ignores 'unexpected' trailing commas.
+But unlike structured text files (I won't name names) it's actually executable code **and** it can have comments **and** won't whine about your 'unexpected' trailing commas.

 Some example use-cases for embedded functionality right in the game and config data: